 It’s every Atlanta architect’s dream to design his own home.
 I finally got my chance in 1996 after many years of searching for the right lot at the right price.
 We started with a south facing sloped lot in a wooded suburban site.
 The lot was passed over due to the challenge of building on a steep slope.

 We decided to carve a driveway and entry court into the slope and make use of the lower level for kid’s bedrooms and play space.
-The house is basically a modern wood bungalow with steep pitched roofs and a center chimney.
-I designed a large cherry cabinet piece to keep the space open but separate the living and dining spaces.
-The cabinet houses the fireplace and tv on the living room side and works as a china cabinet on the dining rm side.
-Because octagons create panoramic views, the shape was used as a motif throughout including the living rm, stairway and breakfast rm.
-There is an abundance of south facing glass which gives us light and a protected view of the woods.
-A cozy deck is pushed to the side to avoid blocking views to the woods.
+The architectural style of the house is basically a modern wood bungalow with steep pitched roofs and a center chimney.
+The interior design includes a large cherry cabinet piece to keep the space open but separate the living and dining spaces.
+The cabinet houses the fireplace and tv on the living room side and works as a china cabinet on the dining room side.
+Because octagons create panoramic views, the shape was used as a motif throughout the design process, including the living room, stairway and breakfast room.
+There is an abundance of south facing glass which provides light and a protected view of the woods.
+A cozy deck is pushed to the side to avoid blocking views of the woods.

-The upper roof area is used for home studio for me and my wife and it has a crow’s nest porch off the back that has built-in planters for the railing as this is the only area that gets full sun for growing.
+The house design includes a studio in the upper roof area for me and my wife.
+It also has a crow’s nest porch off the back that has built-in planters for the railing, taking advantage of an area that offers full sun for growing plants.

-We’ve enjoyed the house for over 20 years and have completed many recent renovations.
-See our interior portfolio for the latest additions
+We’ve enjoyed the house for over 20 years and have completed many recent home renovations.
+See the work of our interior designer in the portfolio for the latest additions.